MediaArea/MediaConch/Timeline.md

 -- Release initial implementation checker
 -- Finalize XSD for policy set expression
--- Release first GUI version of Conch
+-- Release first GUI version of MediaConch
--- Release first web client version of Conch
+-- Release first web client version of MediaConch
 -- Request a "Birds of a Feather" meeting with the IETF for the IETF 93 conference -- Release and document sample library of MKV, FFV1, and LPCM files